DropshippingEcommerceOnline BusinessBeginners

 Finding Reliable US Suppliers

 Shipping speed is no longer a nice-to-have.
 Customers who are accustomed to two-day delivery from Amazon are not going to wait three to four weeks for a product to arrive from an overseas supplier, regardless of how good the price is.
 US-based suppliers shipping domestically can typically deliver in three to five business days, which is competitive enough to retain customers and earn positive reviews.
-Finding US suppliers takes more effort than browsing overseas wholesale catalogs, but the investment pays off in lower return rates, fewer customer service complaints, and the ability to honestly advertise fast shipping.
+Platforms like Spocket now ship most orders in 2 to 7 days from warehouses in the US, Canada, Europe, and Australia, and Zendrop has cut typical delivery times by roughly half through its own vetted manufacturer network and US warehousing.
+84% of dropshippers consistently rank finding a good supplier as their biggest operational challenge, so it is worth treating supplier selection as a core decision rather than an afterthought.
+Finding suppliers takes more effort than browsing overseas wholesale catalogs, but the investment pays off in lower return rates, fewer customer service complaints, and the ability to honestly advertise fast shipping.
 Trade shows in your category, domestic wholesale directories, and direct outreach to manufacturers are all productive approaches.
 Ask every promising supplier for their typical fulfillment timeline, what their process is when an item is out of stock, and whether they can provide product images and descriptions you can use.

 Setting Up Your Store